 - Sessions on the meaning, gift, and commitment of baptism.
 These can take a range of forms from small group classes, one-on-one conversations, to a weekend retreat.
-From a holistic Christian formation perspective, these sessions should avoid lecture-style presentations and include conversation, engagement of senses, and relationship building.
+From a holistic Christian formation perspective, these sessions should avoid relying only on lecture-style presentations and include conversation, engagement of senses, and relationship building.

 Here are a few more resources:

 For Children Preparing for Baptism

 Anne Kitsch’s book Taking the Plunge is a primer for parents on the impact and potential of baptism as a framework for parenting.
 It’s an accessible read that might be suitable for preparation or as a gift upon baptism.

 For Adults Preparing for Baptism

 - Rowan Williams, Being Christian.
 Williams’ slim volume is a simple but eloquent introduction to the core of Christian faith: Baptism, Bible, Prayer, Eucharist.
 Each chapter could form a session.
 Ask people to underline what they loved and circle what they had questions about in each chapter for preparation for your sessions.